 To establish a California professional corporation for doctors in the state of California, a number of procedures must be followed.

-• Filing costs are involved in establishing a professional medical corporation in California.
-Different fees apply depending on the type of corporation being created the filing procedure.
+- Filing costs are involved in establishing a professional medical corporation in California.
+Different fees apply depending on the type of corporation being created and the filing procedure.

 What Constitutes a California Professional Medical Corporation Bylaws in terms of its purpose, its powers, its executives, its meetings, its stock, and its amendments?